arielf/learning-to-learn/README.md

 ## Problem #1: a trivial classifier in 2D

-Let's start with the simplest problem: 2 diagonally opposite clusters in two dimensions `(x1, x2)`.
+The simplest problem in the set is to classify/separate 2 diagonally opposite clusters in two dimensions $(x1, x2)$

-The challenge is to design a learner that will separate the orange vs. blue clusters in an optimal way.
+Challenge: design a learner that will separate the orange from the blue clusters, in an optimal way.

-With the right input-features & parameter choices we get a perfect classifier very quickly.
+With the right input-features & parameter choices we are able to get a perfect classifier, very quickly.
+Here it is:

 ![Trivial Classifier Solution](images/001-simplest-classifier.png)